This section describes VMware SD-WAN capabilities.

 VMware supports inbound/outbound filters to OSPF neighbors, OE1/OE2 route types, MD5 authentication.
 Routes learned through OSPF will be automatically redistributed to the controller hosted in the cloud or on-premise.

-VMware supports inbound/outbound filters and the filter can be set to Deny, or optionally adding/changing the BGP attribute to influence the path selection, that is RFC 1998 community, MED, AS-Path prepend, and local preference.
+VMware supports inbound/outbound filters and the filter can be set to Deny, or optionally adding/changing the BGP attribute to influence the path selection, i.e. RFC 1998 community, MED, AS-Path prepend, and local preference.

 Network segmentation is an important feature for both enterprises and service providers.
 In the most basic form, segmentation provides network isolation for management and security reasons.
 Most common forms of segmentation are VLANs for L2 and VRFs for L3.